Houtworm/minishell/Readme.md

 - Writing all temporary files to a folder in /tmp/ so we can easily remove the folder afterwards for clean execution.

 #### Parser
+- !! should translate to the last shell->pipeline, gotta store the last pipeline somewhere and just strjoin it :)
 - $$ should translate to PID of shell
 - maybe add a count to ft_checkoutquote so functions using it don't have to loop to end of pipeline
 - Syntax checking can be improved a lot we need an exemption for < as it can be the first symbol on a new cmd line